yashilbusa/Multi-Mart-E-Commerce/README.md

 ### 1️⃣ Week 1: Setting Up the Development Environment and Introduction to ReactJS
 **Date:3rd May - 9th May**

-#### Orientation Meeting:
-- Introduction to CodeAlpha and overview of internship tasks.

 #### Task 1: Setting up the development environment
 - Installed Node.js and npm.
 - Set up a new ReactJS project using create-react-app.